ministryofjustice/analytical-platform-ui/README.md

    - Modify the value to what you want the secret to be
    - Click save
  - Get the PR approved, merged to main and apply the changes to production
- - Once the secret is in production, change it in secrets manager then create a new branch in modernisation-platform-environments repository
+ - Once the secret is in production, change it in secrets manager in Analytical-Platform-Compute-Production then create a new branch in modernisation-platform-environments repository
  - Navigate to `terraform/environments/analytical-platform-compute/kubernetes-external-secrets.tf`
  - Add a block that looks similar to the example below (change the sections marked with <>)